Supermagnum/ancient-sound/README.md

 Additions are welcome, but they have to be as good quality as possible, tones separated in their own folder with the instruments name.
 The raw file must be included.

 Everything should be put in their respective folder.

+Time range for the instruments must be 300th to 1300th century.

 Licensed under
 GNU GENERAL PUBLIC LICENSE